 Map to Lotus Water Puppet Theater

 If you want something private and unique, you can visit the home studio of a water puppet artist whose family has a tradition of water puppetry for 4 generations: Phan Thanh Liem.
-I already wrote an entry about him here.

 Like the name says.
 The theater is built over a small in door pond (with air conditioning for the hot summer) in which a temple – a wood and bamboo collapsible structure comprising the puppeteer’s box and a stage where the puppets move over the water.
 The puppeteer’ box has a painted canvas roof with curve ends.
 From there, the puppet artists half deep in water and hidden behind a bamboo curtain, control their puppets via a system of levers, rods and hinges.
 The scene is the expanse of water in front of the puppeteers’ box.
 The puppeteers’ box is separated from it by a bamboo blind so audience cannot see the movements and secrets behind.

 The show used to begin with some firecrackers which immediately created a festival atmosphere.
 But since the Lunar Year of 1995, firecrackers have been banned all over Vietnam for accidents it may cause.
 Therefore nowadays water puppet show don’t have firecrackers to start with anymore.